-With dropping temperatures our skin dries up quicker than in summer.
-Personally, my skin tends to dryness by winter, therefore a good nourishing hand cream is a must for me.
+With dropping temperatures, our skin dries up quicker than in summer.
+Personally, my skin tends to dry by winter.
+Therefore, good nourishing hand cream is a must for me.

-This easy hand cream recipe is formulated with natural, non-toxic ingredients and infused with essential oils to naturally nourish dry winter skin.
+This easy hand cream recipe is formulated with natural, non-toxic ingredients and is infused with essential oils to nourish dry winter skin naturally.
 The non-greasy DIY hand lotion is super nourishing and super versatile.

 Disclosure: This post contains affiliate links, meaning, at no additional cost to you, we will earn a small commission if you click through and make a purchase.
 Learn more

 With only 5 ingredients, the homemade hand cream without beeswax absorbs quickly and locks moisture in the skin, making your hands feel silky smooth, and healthy.

 This natural hand cream recipe is fantastic, it’s one of the first homemade hand moisturizers I have ever made.
 Aside from being considerably cheaper than commercial store-bought creams, you’ll find it much gentler on your skin and often far more effective.